ellertone/simple_shell/README.md

-**PID and PPDI Shell**
+**PID and PPID Shell**

-This is a shell written in c language to resemble the sh shell in ubuntu
+This is a shell written in c language to resemble the sh shell in ubuntu 20.04